FessLabDataSquad/project-ideas/README.md

 # project-ideas
 looking for something to do?

-This file will include ideas for mini-projects that would improve my code and be useful learning for RAs with various skill levels.
-Many are general ideas, but some are more focused and we can always talk about how to focus one of the general ideas.
+This repo includes ideas for mini-projects that would improve FessLab code and would be useful learning exercises for RAs of various skill levels.
+Many are general ideas, but some are more focused and we can always talk about how to add focus to any of the general ideas.

 #1.
 Data Cleaning